arman-hossain-git/admissions/README.md

-# Conversion from Contacts and ISIR & Regular Applications
+# Conversion to Students from Contacts and ISIR & Regular Applications

 Objectives: